itsurravi/ExpenseManager/core/domain/src/main/java/com/ravikantsharma/core/domain/security/SecurityReadme.md

-# 🔐 Encryption in SpendLess Security Module
+# 🔐 Encryption in ExpenseManager Security Module

 This document explains how **encryption works** in our app, why we use certain **security techniques **.